2sic/2sxc/ToSIC_SexyContent/Docs-Generator/how-to/customize-edit-ux/toolbars.md

 > Previously everything was possible, but quite complicated.
 > So if you find examples out there which look very different - they work as well, but here's the simple system.

+## Live Examples

+The [DNN Tutorials have a live demo of toolbar customization](https://2sxc.org/dnn-tutorials/en/razor/ui100/page).
+Head over there while reading these docs to see all this in action.

 ## Overview - What You can Customize

 You can customize just about everything: